The Coaching Process

 WCOnline requires a simple one-time registration.
 After you have registered, select the Coaching Sign Up calendar from the pull-down menu.
 Follow the instructions to make an appointment, and note if you would like to focus on organization, grammar, citations, or other issues.
 If possible, please email your written work and assignment instructions to your coach 24 hours in advance to allow time for review.
 (For a thesis chapter, please include your abstract.)

 Availability can be limited.
 During busy periods of the quarter, coaching appointments may be limited to two per week or 60 minutes total.
-Thank you for your patience as we continue to grow.
+Thank you for your patience.